 Max runs away after an argument with his mother, finds a boat and sails off into the night, travelling for a day until he washes up on the shore of an island.
 There he introduces himself to some stultifyingly symbolic beasts, which initially are mistrustful of the boy until he proclaims himself their king by promising to unite them and keep them from feeling miserable ever again, something which by the end of the film he has been conspicuously unsuccessful in doing.
 There's only so much cooing you can do over the cleverly manufactured costumes with their CGI animated faces before tedium sets in and the whole mood of trying to have fun with a cloud of gloom hanging over your head grows quickly tiresome.
 After a while it's like watching a serious version of vintage gameshow It's a Knockout, with any laughs or fun noticeably absent.
 Music by Karen O of the Yeah Yeah Yeahs and Carter Burwell.

 Real-name Adam Spiegel, Jonze first made his name as the director of some of the most notable music videos of the 90s, including The Beastie Boys' 70s cop pastiche Sabotage, Bjork's It's Oh So Quiet and Fatboy Slim's mall-dancing Praise You (in which he also starred).
 Jonze made his feature debut with the brilliantly bizarre Being John Malkovich in 1999, following it up with equally strange Adaptation in 2002.
 He also directed an all-dancing Christopher Walken in the video to Fatboy Slim's Weapon of Choice, and co-starred in David O. Russell's war comedy Three Kings.
-His opening out of the classic children's book Where the Wild Things Are was widely admired as well.
+His opening out of the classic children's book Where the Wild Things Are was widely admired, as was his computer love story Her.
 Jonze is also the heir to multi-million dollar Spiegel mail-order catalogue business.